Adjusting Your Straps

 Important Notes

-Keep the removed links and pins in a safe place for future use.
+Keep removed links and pins for future use.